eloreprojects/eloreprojects.com/_posts/2016-12-28-the-dark-side-of-hackathons.md

 ---

 ![](/images/posts/development/tdsoh_1.png)

-HBO’s Silicon Valley accurately depicts working next to other coders (and is the show that the Big Bang Theory should have been.
+*HBO’s Silicon Valley accurately depicts working next to other coders (and is the show that the Big Bang Theory should have been).*

 I used to be super big on hackathons (I still kind of am).
 I’ve competed in them, won them and even organized them, urging new developers to compete.
 After all, the best of the development community is embodied through hackathons.
 This is still true; however, hackathons serve a very specific purpose and to attend for other reasons can actually be a bad thing.